jlorince/jlorince.github.io/research.md

 </p>

 <h2>Personas discovery at StumbleUpon</h2>
- <p>At StumbleUpon, I work on understanding users' interest profiles, with applications to recommendation and prediction.
+ <p>At StumbleUpon, I worked on understanding users' interest profiles, with applications to recommendation and prediction.
 This involves a combinations of topic modeling and matrix factorization methods for learning user interests, modeling URL topics, and predicting ratings within a unified framework.</p>
 <!--<h3 ">Try out the <a href="projects/tagging/tagExplorer.html">tag explorer</a>!</h3>-->

 <h2>Color preferences of Flickr users</h2>